 On the other side of the sink I have my little collection of white pumpkins.
 I don't like a lot of clutter on my counters and by keeping everything in the same color scheme, even though there are quite a few things in this space, it appears less cluttered (to me at least).

 Thanks so much for coming along on my full fall home tour!
 I hope you enjoyed it and were at least a little inspired!
-Don't forget to visit the other homes that I mentioned at the beginning of this post!
 Feel free to share this post and follow along on Facebook, Instagram, Pinterest, or sign up for my newsletter!